Restaurants in Los Angeles

 Telephone: (213) 239 6500

 This luxurious restaurant is set in an Italian Romanesque-styled building, constructed in 1928, which still retains its Art Deco elegance and charm.
-Its tempting menu offers delicious Italian fare such as asparagus pizza with bresaola (air-dried, salted beef), or smoked chicken ravioli with asparagus.
-The ahi (yellow fin) tuna with avocado, piquillo peppers and wasabi caviare is also good.
-Reservations are essential, closed Tuesdays.
+Its tempting menu offers delicious Italian fare such as basil gnocchi or porcini mushroom stuffed ravioli.
+The linguini with lobster and the braised short ribs are also good.
+Reservations are essential, open for dinner Wednesday to Saturday.

 Address: 617 S. Olive Street, Los Angeles